 Overhaul your storage containers.
 “Buy all metal, glass containers for the kitchen.
 I used to reuse plastic when I started, like yogurt containers and such.
 Then I got some metal containers — LunchBots is one brand.
 Eventually, the plastic stuff just break[s] down, and you have to recycle it or toss it.
 Now I have hundreds of glass jars of different sizes.
 When I go into my office, I take my lunch in glass jars.
 The nice thing about them is that you can see what you have.”

-And most important, she says: “We don’t need a handful of people doing zero waste perfectly, we need millions of people doing it imperfectly.”
+And most importantly, she says: “We don’t need a handful of people doing zero waste perfectly, we need millions of people doing it imperfectly.”